VictoriaMetrics/ansible-playbooks/roles/vmauth/README.md

 # VMauth

-Role to install and configure vmauth.
+Role to install and configure `vmauth`.
 Installs by using binary from Github releases.

 ## Parameters